Tdubs77/reading-notes/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+# Growth Mindset
+*Growth Mindset to me is believing that we are not prisoner to our current mental state in terms of mental capabilities.
+Overtime we can improve with practice and implementation.
+According to >Outliers by Malcolm Gladwell it takes 10,000 hours for a human to perfect a skill.> I believe in this truth.*
+## Three Reminders On Keeping a Growth Mindset
+1. Keeping moving forward
+2. Stress is normal
+3. ~~Fear~~ is inevitable